 How it works

 Altruistic donors give eggs to a clinic for a recipient they don’t know, to be mixed with a partner’s sperm, or donor sperm, and used in IVF/ICSI treatment.
 Women who want to donate will undergo screening tests to make sure there’s no reason why they shouldn’t be a donor.
 Before the eggs are used, they’ll be matched with the recipient’s physical characteristics, i.e. hair colour, build etc. It’s an anonymous process: the donor and the recipient won’t know each other’s identities.
-The eggs could be used ‘fresh’, if the cycles of the two women are co-ordinated, or they could be frozen for use in a later cycle.
+The eggs could be used ‘fresh’, or they could be frozen for use in a later cycle.

 You can read about what happens when you decide to donate your eggs below, in the Egg Donor Journey (place-on-page link).